Integration by parts and invariant measure for KPZ: Proof of Proposition

+On the formal level, as $R_\eps\to \delta$, the term $u(t-s,y_2)-u(t-s,y_1)$ vanishes in the limit.
+However since the above expression is purely symbolic when $\eps=0$, we do not pursue this approach further, though it is instructive to mention it here.}

-In this section, we first provide estimates for general $R(\cdot)$.
+We first provide estimates for general $R(\cdot)$.
 In the end, $R$ will be chosen as in \eqref{e.Reps} to complete the proof.
 Let $\mathcal{E}_{t,x_1,x_2}$ denote the term in absolute values in \eqref{e:315}.
 We can write it as

 where $\E_{x_1,x_2}$ is the expectation with respect to two independent Brownian motions starting at $x_1,x_2$, and